 Helping People Living with Mental Illness Achieve their Full Potential

 A Clubhouse provides resources and opportunities for recovery.
-Over 320 Clubhouses worldwide operate on proven Standards that have been developed by Clubhouse International over the last two decades.
+Over 350 Clubhouses worldwide operate on proven Standards that have been developed by Clubhouse International over the last three decades.
 See below to learn more about the basic components of a successful Clubhouse.